Florida Housing Market Predictions for 2026 & Beyond

 • In November, Ocala’s median home sale price dropped 5.6% year over year to $293,000.

-• Redfin characterizes the market as “somewhat competitive,” with homes typically receiving one offer and selling in 47 days, which is only one day less than last year.
+• Redfin characterizes the market as “somewhat competitive,” with homes typically receiving one offer and selling in 47 days, only 1 day less than last year.

 Ocala, Florida, Housing Market Predictions 2025